TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ![example preferences](images/preferences.png)

-Consider setting an organization name and identifier.

-#TODO: profiles distributed to systems via the JumpCloud Custom MDM profile or commands will display the an organizational identifier.
+Consider setting an organization name and identifier, profiles distributed to systems via the JumpCloud Custom MDM profile or commands will display the an organizational identifier on each distributed profile.

 ## Configuration Profile Examples